MikeWoodward/English-Football-Forecasting/Data Downloads/readme.md

 ## ENFA

 This is the best data.
-I only found three errors in the entire data set: https://enfa.co.uk/.
+I only found one error in the entire data set: https://enfa.co.uk/.
 The data has been purchased by the English Football League and may be commercially available in late 2025.

 ## Football league web pages

-This data looks very similar to the ENFA data set but it makes venue and attendance data freely available. https://www.englishfootballleaguetables.co.uk/
+This data looks very similar to the ENFA data set but it makes venue and attendance data freely available. https://www.englishfootballleaguetables.co.uk/.
+I found the data to be not as good as ENFA.

 ## Football club names and history

-Clubs have merged, renamed themselves, gone bankrupt etc. etc. This site has helped me keep the naming straight: https://www.fchd.info/indexs.htm
+Clubs have merged, renamed themselves, gone bankrupt etc. etc. This site has helped me keep the naming straight: https://www.fchd.info/indexs.htm.
+I used this site extensively for hand checking of data.

 # Engsoccerdata